Mihai Ralea: Communist marginalization and recovery

 Nevertheless, the Workers' Party (as the PCdR was known after absorbing the PSDR) was collecting evidence incriminating Ralea.
 During the 1947 clampdown on Freemasonry, Securitate officers included Ralea's name on a list of suspects.
 In October 1949, taking its cue from Roller and Leonte Răutu, the party press carried notes critical of Ralea and Gulian's research.
 The following year, Roller suggested that Ralea's introduction to the works of Vasile Conta was not up to Marxist standards, and also hinted that Ralea held too many offices.
-The Securitate opened a file on him, which recorded his criticism of Roller and other "ignoramuses" promoted by the regime; in exchange, the Securitate labeled Ralea "opportunistic" and "a danger to our regime."
+The Securitate opened a file on him, which recorded his criticism of Roller and other "ignoramuses" promoted by the regime; in exchange, the Securitate labeled Ralea "opportunistic" and "a danger to our regime", closely monitoring his contacts with Geamănu, Groza, Rosetti, Vianu, Victor Eftimiu and Mihail Ghelmegeanu.
 From about 1950, his office at the institute was infiltrated by informants, and probably also bugged.

 Ralea responded to the pressures by presenting his services as an anti-American propagandist, making his first-hand experience in America into an irreplaceable asset; this assignment was inaugurated in January 1951, when Ralea and Gulian published in Studii a piece addressing the immorality of "American imperialists".
 Working under direct Soviet supervision, Ralea took charge of a research project endorsed by the entire Institute: Caracterul antiștiințific și antiuman al psihologiei americane ("The Anti-Science and Anti-Humanity Nature of American Psychology", published 1954).
 He was again able to rescue Vianu, this time from communist persecution, and intervened to save the career of writer Costache Olăreanu.
 More discreetly, he paid the bills of his former teacher, Rădulescu-Motru, who had been expelled from academia, and rescued from eviction the conductor George Georgescu.
 However, he could not protect either his brother-in-law Suchianu, who was arrested and held in communist prisons, nor Chelariu, who was sacked and had to work as a rat-catcher.
-His disciple, psycholinguist Tatiana Slama-Cazacu, was forced to abandon her doctorate studies because of her political nonconformism.
+Slama-Cazacu was also forced to abandon her doctoral studies, because of her political nonconformism.